bjatkin/golf-engine/README.md

 ### DONE
 ---
+* Default to the black and gray pallets [x]
+* Fix color pallet swapping caused by the startup anim (allow the user to set the pallets) [x]
+* Template generation code should create arrays rather than slices [x]
 * Add last 4 color pallets (Black White Red Blue pallet) [x]
 * Add scale width and scale height opts to the text drawing [x]
 * Add startup animation when you start the game [x]